dasanor/micro-stock-service/README.md

 # micro-stock-service

-Ecommerce Stock service using micro-base framework (beta).
+Ecommerce Stock service using microbase framework (beta).

-Micro-base is a small framework to define and call services, and gives some basic utilities like config, logging, jobs and MongoDB access.
+MicroBase is a small framework to define and call services, and gives some basic utilities like config, logging, jobs and MongoDB access.
-More info abot the framework [here](https://github.com/ncornag/micro-base/tree/develop).
+More info abot the framework [here](https://github.com/ncornag/microbase/tree/develop).

 ## Start